Ekiti State: Natural resources

 The Land is also blessed with water resources, some of its major rivers are Ero, Osun, Ose, and Ogbese.
-The state of hills is also blessed with variety of tourist attractions abound in the state namely, Ikogosi Warm Springs; Arinta Water Falls; Olosunta and Orole hills of Ikere; Erin-ayonugba River at Erijiyan Ekiti; Fajuyi Memorial Park of Ado - Ekiti and so on.
+The state of hills is also blessed with a variety of tourist attractions abound in the state namely, Ikogosi Warm Springs; Arinta Water Falls; Olosunta and Orole hills of Ikere; Erin-ayonugba River at Erijiyan Ekiti; Fajuyi Memorial Park of Ado - Ekiti and so on.
 The Ikogosi tourist centre is the most popular and the most developed.
 The warm spring is a unique natural feature, and supporting facilities are developed in the centre.
-The spring is at present, being processed and packaged into bottled water for commercial purpose by a private company - UAC Nigeria.
+The spring is at present, being processed and packaged into bottled water for commercial purposes by a private company - UAC Nigeria.

 Moreover, the land is buoyant in agricultural resources with cocoa as its leading cash crop.
 It was largely known that Ekiti land constituted well over 40% of the cocoa products of the famous old Western Region.
-The land is also known for its forest resources, notably timber, and in March 2022, Obeche (Triplochiton scleroxylon) was adopted as State Tree due to its prominence and economic significance.
+The land is also known for its forest resources, notably timber, and in March 2022, Obeche (Triplochiton scleroxylon) was adopted as a State Tree due to its prominence and economic significance.
 Because of the favourable climatic conditions, the land enjoys luxuriant vegetation, thus, it has abundant resources of different species of timber.
 Food crops such as yam, cassava, and also grains like rice and maize are grown in large quantities.
 Other notable crops such as kola nut and varieties of fruits are also cultivated in commercial quantities.